 However, the prices of accommodation will go up significantly during these months, as well as the number of tourists that flock to the island.
 Especially the number of cruise ships that arrive at the Victoria harbour daily, create a busy atmosphere in and around Victoria.

 The shoulder season runs from September to November and March to May.

-October, November, and March are quite rainy and grey, with temperature averaging 5 to 15 degrees Celsius.
-The fall and early spring bring the colours to Vancouver Island, making for beautiful scenery.
+October, November, and March are quite rainy and grey, with temperatures averaging 5 to 15 degrees Celsius.
+The fall and early spring bring the colors to Vancouver Island, making for beautiful scenery.
 Some exciting annual events take place during this time of the year, such as the Salmon Run.

 The low season to visit Vancouver Island is from November to March.
 This is when the days are the greyest, most of the rain falls, and the temperatures drop to as low as 0 to 10 degrees Celsius.
 Most of Vancouver Island will remain snow-free throughout the year, with the exception of the mountains.
 In Strathcona Provincial Park, the mountains peaks will be covered in snow for months.
 Where hiking trails will become inaccessible, winter sport opportunities will be thriving.
 Mount Washington is the only ski resort on the island, which offers great skiing, snowboarding, cross-country skiing, and snowshoeing opportunities!

 Car and RV rental tips for Vancouver Island

 Getting around Vancouver Island is not as easy as elsewhere in Canada.
 With limited access to public transportation (there are no trains on the island!), you are almost forced to rent a car or RV.
 Luckily, there are many rental options available from the main cities, such as Victoria, Nanaimo, Duncan, Courtenay, and Campbell River.